ragingbal/streamzero-docs/Overview/ferris_dx/Security/permissions.md

 #### Roles

-This is us - humans - using Ferris on a day to day basis.
+This is us - humans - using {{< param replacables.brand_name  >}} on a day to day basis.
 And in this section each user is listed with the most important attributes defininig name, e-mail, status and - most importantly - the associated roles.

 > To get the the Users page, navigate to: Security > List Roles

 {{< blocks/screenshot color="white" image="/images/list_users_page.png">}}

-*Example: List of Ferris Users*
+*Example: List of {{< param replacables.brand_name  >}} Users*

 Besides displaying the list of all current users, the Users page offers a number of capabilities: